rachanahegde/python-pro-bootcamp-intermediate-plus-projects/README.md

 <h2> Day 57: Templating with Jinja in Flask Applications </h2>
 I learned how to use jinja to produce dynamic HTML pages and build URLs as well as set up the blog template for the first part of the capstone project.

+<h2> Day 58: Bootstrap (Web Foundation) </h2>
+Learning how to use Bootstrap and reviewing some advanced CSS.